Science, Technology, Engineering, and Mathematics (STEM) Teaching Minor Overview

 Educator licensure

-Earn Massachusetts initial teacher licensure to teach math, science or technology/engineering in middle school and high school.
+Earn a Massachusetts initial teacher licensure to teach math, science or technology/engineering in middle school and high school.
 This requires completing a one-semester teaching practicum, in which you will teach full-time in a local secondary school.

 woman with pipet